cncf/cncf-fuzzing/README.md

 - Accepts untrusted input
 - If a reliability or reliability issue occur then it can have significant consequences for systems
 - Is used as a library by other applications
-- Projects in memory unsafe languages should have a high prority for being fuzzed (but fuzzing is not exclusive to memory unsafe languages)
+- Projects in memory unsafe languages should have a high priority for being fuzzed (but fuzzing is not exclusive to memory unsafe languages)

 ## Fuzzing hours

-We have montly fuzzing hours on every second Friday of each month at 2PM GMT+1.
+We have monthly fuzzing hours on every second Friday of each month at 2PM GMT+1.

 URL: [https://us05web.zoom.us/j/86181802116](https://us05web.zoom.us/j/86181802116)
 Passcode: LBw6fY